chanhee-luke/hlsm/README.md

 # HLSM-Teach
 This is the code repository for the paper [A Persistent Spatial Semantic Representation for High-level Natural Language Instruction Execution](https://arxiv.org/abs/2107.05612).
-Adapted to TEACH
+Adapted to TEACH.

 ## Setup